doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 Synchronization with the Repository
 -----------------------------------

-The state of persistent documents is synchronized with the database on flush of an ``DocumentManager`` which commits the underlying ``UnitOfWork``.
-The synchronization involves writing any updates to persistent documents and their relationships to the database.
+The state of persistent documents is synchronized with the repository on flush of an ``DocumentManager`` which commits the underlying ``UnitOfWork``.
+The synchronization involves writing any updates to persistent documents and their relationships to the repository.
 Thereby bidirectional relationships are persisted based on the references held by the owning side of the relationship as explained in the Association Mapping chapter.

-When ``DocumentManager#flush()`` is called, Doctrine inspects all managed, new and removed documents and will perform the following operations.
+When ``DocumentManager::flush()`` is called, Doctrine inspects all managed, new and removed documents and will perform the following operations.